getantidote/getantidote.github.io/_sections/05-usage.md

 ## Loading plugins

-If you followed the recommended install procedure, your plugins will be loaded via a statically generated plugins file.
+If you followed the recommended install procedure, your plugins will already be loaded when you called `antidote load` in your `.zshrc`.

+However, you could choose generate your static plugins file manually with `antidote bundle`.
 Basically, antidote will only need to run when you change your `.zsh_plugins.txt` file, and then it will regenerate the static file.

-_Note that in this case, we will never want to call `antidote init`. **Be sure that's not in your ~/.zshrc**. `antidote init` is a wrapper provided for backwards compatibility with antibody and antigen users, but is no longer recommended._

 Assuming the `.zsh_plugins.txt` be created above, we can run: